mixterj/cdm-iiif-collection-manifest-creation/README.md

 # CONTENTdm IIIF Collectiom Manifest Creator
 This code is experimental and offered as-is.

-Currently there is not logic to either:
+Currently there is not logic to:
 * genreate Paged Manifest lists - this is due to the lack of persistant URIs for the individual pages.
 Needs to be solved within the context of the deployment strategy
 * test if the generated Item Manifests exist - the code simply generated Item Manifest URIs based on the Collection record IDs